Keith3895/straightedge-fe-core/README.md

 4) copy the generated ``bundle.js`` file and paste it in the chrome console of the application you want to trace.
 5) To start the trace run the command ``straightedgefe.run()`` in the chrome console.
 6) run the command ``straightedgefe.stop()`` in the chrome console to end the trace. the command will show the trace as the result.

+### Contribution
+The detailed code explanation and contribution documentation are listed in the [contrib]() folder.

+### RoadMap
+- CI/CD build automation.
+- TDD-esque development.
+- switching to webpack.
+- CDN deployments.

+### License
+GNU General Public License v3.0 or later

+See [COPYING](./COPYING) file to see the full text.